Sage-Bionetworks/portalsDocs/articles/doi.md

 Navigate to the data or project you'd like to create a DOI for; for example, you can create DOIs for `Files`, `Folders`, or entire `Projects` (support for `Tables` coming soon).
 From the Tools Menu, select the option for "Create DOI" for the object in question, or choose "Create DOI" from the "Project Settings" menu if minting a DOI for an entire project.

-If you do not see these options, you either do not have permission to do so (only users with Edit or Administrate access may mint DOIs for objects), or a DOI may have already been created.
+If you do not see these options, you either do not have permission to do so (only users with Edit or Administrator access may mint DOIs for objects), or a DOI may have already been created.
 Check the information below the object name for a DOI field; Synapse does not allow you to mint more than one DOI per object.